EclineKoech/News-Portal/README.md

 Date: 2021 08 22

 # Description
-A rest REST API for querying and retrieving scoped news and information.
+A REST API for querying and retrieving scoped news and information.

 # Setup & Installations
 * Ensure to have JUnit, intellij, SDK,JDK.